George Nassar

 George Henry Nassar (June 7, 1932 – December 3, 2018) was an American murderer, known for his claim that Albert DeSalvo allegedly confessed to being the Boston Strangler to him in late 1965, while both were cellmates at a prison psychiatric ward.
 Nassar contacted his lawyer F. Lee Bailey and informed him of this confession, which led to DeSalvo becoming the prime suspect in the unsolved Strangler murders.

 Early life

 Nassar was born in Providence, Rhode Island, in 1932, the oldest of two children of Helen (née George; also known as Essie Farrah) and Henry Nassar, both of Assyrian descent.
 Henry had come to America with his parents as a child from Syria and worked as a tailor at various mills in Lawrence, Massachusetts.
-He died there in 1955.
-Helen was born in Dover, New Hampshire, and worked as a bobbin setter in mills; a previous marriage (that ended in 1931) to a man named Lawrence Otis, yielded one son named after his father.
+He abandoned the family during his son's childhood, dying in 1955.
+Helen was born in Dover, New Hampshire, and worked as a bobbin setter in mills.
 George and his sister Eileen grew up in Lawrence and were Catholics.
 George was involved in sports, and was a Boy Scout.
 At school, his teachers found him "reserved, quiet, and a poor mixer".